NuriddinovMA/Charm/README.md

 ```

 *(8)* An complex rearrangement: the translocation with cnv x3 of locus 1:1Mb-2Mb on a new chromosome, the translocation with inversion and cnv x3 of locus 1:3Mb-4Mb on the new chromosome,
 the translocation with cnv x5 of locus 1:5Mb-7,5Mb on the new chromosome.
-The chromosomes 1 is intact.
+The chromosomes 1 is saved intact.
 ```
 test	compX	chr1	0	+	!> 1	0	1
 test	compX chr1 1000000 2000000 >> chrNew + 1 3